 Topock is a tiny town located in the state of Arizona.
 With a population of 2 people and just one neighborhood, Topock is the 194th largest community in Arizona.

-Topock is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Topock is generally considered to be a blue-collar town.
+0.00% of the Topock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Topock is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Topock who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Topock is worth considering.